Tex Earnhardt Auto History - Phoenix Kia Dealership

 As Earnhardt Ford grew, Tex developed a relationship with Lee Iacocca, then a corporate manager for Ford.
 When Lee accepted the position of CEO for the Chrysler Corporation in the early 1980s, he personally flew to Phoenix and asked Tex to become a franchise owner for Chrysler.
 Tex, with his keen intuition and respect for Iacocca, accepted the Chrysler franchise and was soon open for business at Baseline and Rural in Tempe.
 Thereafter, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
 Tex' trademark slogan "that ain't no bull" was the ultimate truth in advertising.
 The "bull" he rode in the commercials was really a steer.

 Tex' sons, Hal and Jim Babe, eventually joined him in the business as did later, his grandsons, Dodge, Derby, and Bull.
-Together the Earnhardt family is at the helm of one of the southwest's largest automotive empires.
+Together the Earnhardt family is at the helm of one of the nation's largest automotive empires and is the most recognized auto dealer group in the southwest.
 Where family-owned and operated automotive companies are a rarity in this market, the Earnhardt family is at their dealerships daily and personally oversee its operations.
+In 2013, Earnhardt Auto Centers expanded their operations to include 17 dealerships in Arizona and one body shop in Gilbert, AZ.
+Earnhardt dealerships include Earnhardt Buick GMC, Earnhardt Ford, Rodeo Ford, Earnhardt Toyota, Earnhardt Nissan, Earnhardt Chrysler Jeep Dodge RAM, San Tan Hyundai, Earnhardt Hyundai, North Scottsdale Hyundai, Earnhardt Kia, Scottsdale Lexus, Earnhardt Cadillac Scottsdale, Earnhardt Chandler Cadillac near Gilbert, Earnhardt San Tan VW, Rodeo Kia Avondale, Prescott Liberty Kia, Earnhardt Mazda, Earnhardt Maserati, Earnhardt Honda and Peoria Kia

 There are nearly 1,500 employees at Earnhardt Auto Centers and the Earnhardt family's dedication to the well-being of their employees is legendary.
 In hundreds of cases they have personally lent moral and financial support to employees who were facing an illness or family tragedy.
 Various charities and needy causes have also benefited from the Earnhardt's philanthropy.
 Inspired by the Earnhardt family, many of their employees participate in a company charity program called H.E.A.R.T., whereby individual donations are deducted from their paychecks and given to a different charity each month.